Weebly is an easy-to-use website builder suitable for beginners and anyone wanting to set up a website for free.

 Frequently Asked Questions (FAQS)

-Weebly’s ease of use is unbeatable.
-There’s hardly a learning curve, there’s no need to know how to code, and the dashboard is so intuitive even a complete beginner can navigate their way around it with confidence.
+Weebly is very easy to use.
+There’s hardly a learning curve, there’s no need to know how to code, and the dashboard is so intuitive even a complete beginner can navigate their way around it with confidence

 Combined with drag-and-drop functionality and excellent touch response on mobile devices, Weebly’s ease of use is unparalleled compared to all the web design apps we’ve tested over the years.